yadavknm/portaldocs/portal-sdk/templates/top-onboarding.md

 ![storage](./../media/portalfx-extensions-onboarding/validate-hostingsvc-onboarding-prod.png)

 ## Step 2 - Portal Framework
 1) Register your extension with Azure portal framework by raising a pull request to the appropriate extension config json. eg: [extensions.dogfood.json](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?path=%2Fsrc%2FRDPackages%2FOneCloud%2FExtensions.dogfood.json&version=GBdev), [extensions.prod.json](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?path=%2Fsrc%2FRDPackages%2FOneCloud%2FExtensions.prod.json&version=GBdev) etc,.
-If you are disabling the extension in the given environment(eg: "flags": "Disabled"), you do not have to increment the extension count.
-2) If you are NOT using disabled flag, you must increment the extension count in [DeploymentSettingsTests.cs](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?path=%2Fsrc%2FStbPortal%2FWebsite.Server.Tests%2FDeploymentSettingsTests.cs&version=GBdev)
+2) You must increment the extension count in [DeploymentSettingsTests.cs](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?path=%2Fsrc%2FStbPortal%2FWebsite.Server.Tests%2FDeploymentSettingsTests.cs&version=GBdev)
 ![storage](./../media/portalfx-extensions-onboarding/extension-count.png)
 3) Always raise the PR to the Dev branch
 4) For Prod config chanages, once the PR is approved, please cherry pick the change to Prod after thoroughly testing the portal in MPAC.
-Portal team does not auto merge the changes to Production branches
+Portal team does not auto merge the changes to Production branches.
-5) Always cherry-pick the change from Dev to Prod branch. ***This is a new change to the cherry-picking process as we will deploy to Mpac by default from Dev branch.***
-6) Here is a sample PR change for dogfood branch.
+5) Once you are satisfied with your change and have validated everything is working as expected in either rc.portal.azure.com/ms.portal.azure.com as applicable, you can cherry-pick your change into the Portal's production branch.

 Note : Dogfood config does not require creating a CNAME entry for extensions as all extensions use the common DNS endpoint.
 Onboarding to Production config will require the CNAME created with route prefix.